ernie-bird/replace-covers/README.md

 # **Cover Replacement Automation Tool**

-This repository contains two Python utilities that automate first-page replacement and restoration across large collections of PDF score files.
-The tools are designed for workflows in theatrical music publishing, where each show has multiple files requiring consistent first-page covers, backups, and replacements.
+This repository contains two Python scripts that automate first-page replacement and restoration across large collections of PDF score files.
+The tools are designed for workflows in music publishing, where each show has multiple files requiring consistent first-page covers replacements.

 **Overview**